What is Table Management?

 Even more, a FOH tool with a table management function will tell you the size of the tables available so you can coordinate it with the number of guests in a party.
 This is particularly helpful when reservations are on the books for larger groups.

 No one likes an angry customer.
 Successful table management can improve the guest experience in two ways: it will get your guests seated quickly and will make sure that hosts aren’t double or triple seating your wait staff.
 The vital analytics that table management provides will keep your staff organized, improve communication, and make their jobs more pleasant.
 These insights will also help you identify trends and make better business decisions as it relates to staffing management.

 Table Management and Your Restaurant

 Implementing new technology may seem too complicated or expensive but it has its perks.
 A table management system will save restaurant staff time and money.
 It will also create a smoother experience for guests and everyone else involved.
-If you want to learn more about the table management function of a guest management system, check out DineTime.

 Want to learn more about restaurant technology that improves efficiency and enhances the guest experience?
 Use the button below to check out our Technology Eguide.

 About the Author